2-REC/opencolorio-build-win/README.md

 The build process described here is based on the [OpenColorIO documentation](https://github.com/AcademySoftwareFoundation/OpenColorIO/blob/master/docs/quick_start/installation.rst#windows-build).

-The versions of software and library used in the process try to follow the [VFX Reference Platform](https://vfxplatform.com/).
+The software and library versions used in the process try to follow the [VFX Reference Platform](https://vfxplatform.com/).
 CY2021 will be used as the annual reference.

 The process is thus aimed at version 2.0.x of the OpenColorIO library.
 Later versions might require changes, but the main process should remain the same.